Amblyopia, often called lazy eye, is a reduction of vision in one eye that is not correctable with glasses.

 - Excessive squinting or closing of the eyes

-- Repeatedly closing of one eye in bright sunlight
+- Repeatedly closing one eye in bright sunlight

-- Crossing of one eye, generally the eye that is less used will excessively turn toward the nose
+- Crossing one eye, generally the eye that is less used will turn toward the nose

 Tests to evaluate the eyes may include:

 - Visual acuity assessment testing (VAT)—to assess distant vision

 - Cycloplegic refraction test—to assess how the eyeball displays and receives images produced by the lens of the eye

 - Retinoscopy—to determine a preverbal child’s eyeglass prescription

 - Prisms—to determine the amount of crossing between the 2 eyes

 The sooner amblyopia is treated, the more favorable the outcome.